Impacts of eCommerce Growth in SMEs: Future Expectations

-For one, it is important you find the right platform to build your business online.
-Sites, like Carousell provide you access to a large consumer base, while Shopify provides a wide selection of design templates for your personal eCommerce store.
-By choosing the right platform you will be able to better engage and reach the customers you desire to purchase your products.
+For one, it is essential you find the right platform to build your business online.
+Sites, like Carousell, provide you access to a broad consumer base.
+Also, Shopify provides a wide selection of design templates for your eCommerce store.
+By choosing the right platform, you will be able to engage better and reach the customers you desire to purchase your products.

-Secondly, it is important for a business to target it’s products towards the desired audience.
+Secondly, it is crucial for a business to target its products towards the desired audience.
 The use of analytics can help focus your products towards specific audiences, by showing you what they engage with best.
 Also, instead of spending hours thinking and calculating this yourself, a computer can do it all for you instantly.
-Analytics gives businesses the insights into how you are appealing to your customers, and cloud based applications such as Shopify provide this in real time.
+Analytics gives businesses the insights into how you are appealing to your customers, and cloud-based applications such as Shopify provide this in real time.

-Customization and personalisation is the third step to consider as engagement is integral to customer journeys, and it does not begin when they receive a product.
-If their journey to purchase and after sale is personalised, there is a 20% increase in the likelihood of retention and they are also 4x more likely to open emails and notifications.
-Customizing each email to address the person receiving it with Email Marketing is a simple but highly effective way to engage and target your customers.
+Customisation and personalisation is the third step to consider as engagement is integral to customer journeys, and it does not begin when they receive a product.
+If purchasing and selling is personalised, there is a 20% increase in the likelihood of retention.
+They are also 4x more likely to open emails and notifications.
+Customising each email to address the person receiving it with Email Marketing is a simple but highly effective way to engage and target your customers.

-The benefits of opting for eCommerce are huge and automation gives you the time to focus on your customer needs,and develop good products.
-You need not fork out large amounts of money and embracing eCommerce today would help you better target your business globally.
-Talk to the experts today on how best you can join the eCommerce race without burning a hole in your budget.
+The benefits of opting for eCommerce are huge.
+Moreover, automation gives you the time to focus on your customer needs and develop useful products.
+There’s no need to fork out large amounts of money.
+Embracing eCommerce today would help you better target your business globally.
+Talk to the marketing experts today and you can join the eCommerce race without burning a hole in your budget.